Amazon Book Launch Advertising: A 90-Day Playbook for Authors

 Launch Sponsored Display Retargeting

-By this point, you have enough product page views to build meaningful retargeting audiences.
-Launch Sponsored Display campaigns targeting shoppers who viewed your product but did not purchase.
+By this point, you have enough book detail page views to build meaningful retargeting audiences.
+Launch Sponsored Display campaigns targeting shoppers who viewed your book but did not purchase.

 Set Your Post-Launch Baseline